Orkin

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated Orkin 4 out of 5 stars on Google, with 41 reviews reflecting their service track record in Laredo.
+Customers have rated Orkin 4 out of 5 stars, with 40+ reviews reflecting their service track record in Laredo.

 Licensed for 2 service categories under TPCL #751499